 3 junior and 3 senior driving contestants will qualify at the county level to compete at the area level contest.
 3 junior and 3 senior driving contestants will qualify at the area level to compete at the state contest.

-Participants must complete three (3) activities in the appropriate manual, each from a different chapter.
+Participants must complete three (3) activities in the appropriate manual.
 Manuals will be due at project check-in.

 All Grades, "Ready, Set, ...
 Mow!"